Plan your day

 Run day road closures

-Click here for road closure information on Yonge St between Eglinton Ave. and Bloor St.
+Click here for road closure information on Yonge St between Eglinton Ave. and Richmond St.

-Click here for road closure information between Richmond St. and Fort York Blvd.
+Click here for road closure information From Richmond St. West to Fort York Blvd.

 For information regarding access lanes please see maps below: